saucylegs/esphome-transit-tracker/README.md

 This component is used by the [Transit Tracker](https://transit-tracker.eastsideurbanism.org/) project.
 Check it out if you want to build your own!

+## Fork information
+This repository has the following differences from the [original version](https://github.com/tjhorner/esphome-transit-tracker) created by TJ Horner:
+- There is an option to display the public identifier of the vehicle operating each trip, if such information is available.
+For this feature to be functional, the Transit Tracker API that you use needs to support this feature.
+[My version](https://github.com/saucylegs/transit-tracker-api) does, but most do not.
+- The firmware has tweaks that make it uniquely suited to Pullman Transit, which exclusively operates unidirectional routes.
+The most significant change is that the headsign is not displayed, only the route name is.
+Pullman-specific changes are identified by comments in the C++ source code.
+- The [example config file](examples/matrix-portal-s3.yaml) includes components that make the Matrix Portal S3's side buttons functional.
+The up and down buttons will increase and decrease the display's brightness respectively.
+  - The example config file is essentially identical to the configuration I personally use when I'm in Pullman, except for the exclusion of some sensitive data.

 ## Note

 Though this can technically work with any display supported by ESPHome, it is optimized for and tested with a 128x64 LED matrix display.